Stock Information

 Former O&R Shareholders

-In mid-1999, common stock shareholders of Orange and Rockland Utilities, Inc., approved the company's merger with Consolidated Edison, Inc. All shareholders of O&R Common Stock were required, pursuant to the terms of the merger agreement, to sell their shares of O&R Common Stock to Consolidated Edison, Inc., for the merger price of $58.50 per share.
+In 1999, common stock shareholders of Orange and Rockland Utilities, Inc., approved the company's merger with Consolidated Edison, Inc. All shareholders of O&R Common Stock were required, pursuant to the terms of the merger agreement, to sell their shares of O&R Common Stock to Consolidated Edison, Inc., for the merger price of $58.50 per share.
+At that time, all proceeds were paid and if stock certificates were not surrendered, then those shares have been escheated to the state of the shareholder’s residence.